 And even if your baby doesn’t necessarily need “playtime” with kids yet?
 We bet you could use a little grown-up time for yourself.
 Accomplish both missions at the same time by organizing a playdate with moms who have other babies in the same age range as your little ones.

 If all you do is meet these physical needs, you have done enough.
-It’s okay to not jump through all the hoops every day- we promise your baby will grow up healthy, strong, and well adjusted- even if you skip that rendition of “Good Night Moon” once in a while.
+It’s okay to not jump through all the hoops every day.
+Your mental health is important- even if you skip that rendition of “Good Night Moon” once in a while.